I don’t think this site would be complete; without stories from my own life. Today that topic is EPILEPSY……

 They started the traction and about halfway through it, I had a seizure….. first one in six years!!!!

 I was heartbroken.
-I had went so long without any; how could this be happening again?
+I had gone so long without any; how could this be happening again?

 But they were simply just trying to help… I realize that nobody there could have known it was going to wake the seizure monster again…